 Conditions of Bids.
-Proposals will be received on the Bonds bearing such rate or rates of interest as may be specified by the bidders, subject to the following conditions: (a) the same rate shall apply to all Bonds of the same maturity year; (b) no interest rate may exceed a rate equal to the daily yield for the 10-year Treasury Bond published by THE BOND BUYER, in New York, New York, on the Monday next preceding the day on which the Bonds are sold, plus 3.00% for the Series 2020C Bonds or plus 4.00% for the Series 2020D Bonds; (c) no supplemental interest payments will be considered; and (d) each interest rate specified shall be a multiple of 1/100 or 1/8 of 1%.
-The initial price to the public for each maturity must be 98.0% or greater.
-No bid for less than 100.00% of the principal amount of the Series 2020C Bonds and accrued interest thereon to the date of delivery will be considered, and no bid for less than 99.20% of the principal amount of the Series 2020D Bonds and accrued interest thereon to the date of delivery will be considered.
-Each bid shall specify the total interest cost (expressed in dollars) during the term of the Bonds on the basis of such bid, the discount, if any, the premium, if any, offered by the bidder, the net interest cost (expressed in dollars) on the basis of such bid, and an estimate of the TIC (as hereinafter defined) on the basis of such bid.
-Each bidder shall certify to the Issuer the correctness of the information contained on the Official Bid Form; the Issuer will be entitled to rely on such certification.
-Each bidder agrees that, if it is awarded the Bonds, it will provide the certification described under the caption "Establishment of Issue Price" in this Notice.
+Proposals will be received on the PBC Series 2020C Bonds bearing such rate or rates of interest as may be specified by the bidders, subject to the following conditions: (a) the same rate shall apply to all PBC Series 2020C Bonds of the same maturity year; (b) no interest rate may exceed a rate equal to the daily yield for the 10-year Treasury Bond published by THE BOND BUYER, in New York, New York, on the Monday next preceding the day on which the PBC Series 2020C Bonds are sold, plus 3.00% for the PBC Series 2020C Bonds; (c) no supplemental interest payments will be considered; (d) each interest rate specified shall be in integral multiples of 1/100 or 1/8 of 1%; and (e) the initial offering price to the public for each maturity must be 98% or greater.
+No bid for less than 100% of the principal amount of the PBC Series 2020C Bonds and accrued interest thereon to the date of delivery will be considered.
+Each bid shall specify the total interest cost (expressed in dollars) during the term of the PBC Series 2020C Bonds on the basis of such bid, the premium, if any, offered by the bidder, the net interest cost (expressed in dollars) on the basis of such bid and an estimate of the TIC (as hereinafter defined) on the basis of such bid.
+Each bidder shall certify to the PBC the correctness of the information contained on the Official Bid Form; the PBC will be entitled to rely on such certification.
+Each bidder agrees that, if it is awarded the PBC Series 2020C Bonds, it will provide the certification described under the caption "Establishment of Issue Price" in this Notice.

 Good Faith Deposit.
-The Successful Bidders(s) must supply a good faith deposit (the "Deposit") in the amount of 2.00% of the principal amount of the applicable series of Bonds, payable to the order of the Issuer to secure the Issuer from any loss resulting from the failure of the Successful Bidder(s) to comply with the terms of its bid.
-The Deposit must be received by the Issuer prior to 2:00 p.m.
-Central Time on the Sale Date.
-The Deposit shall be submitted by wire transfer in federal funds, immediately available for use by the Issuer (wire transfer information may be obtained from the Issuer or the Municipal Advisor at the addresses set forth under the caption "Additional Information" below).
+The Successful Bidder must supply a good faith deposit (the "Deposit") in the amount of 2.00% of the principal amount of the PBC Series 2020C Bonds payable to the order of the PBC to secure the PBC from any loss resulting from the failure of the Successful Bidder to comply with the terms of its bid.
+The Deposit must be received by the PBC prior to 2:00 p.m., Central Time, on the Sale Date.
+The Deposit shall be submitted by wire transfer in federal funds, immediately available for use by the PBC (wire transfer information may be obtained from the PBC or the Municipal Advisor at the addresses set forth under the caption "Additional Information" below).

-Contemporaneously with the submission of a wire transfer Deposit, such bidder shall send an email to Leslie.Friedel@jocogov.org and bondservice@bakertilly.com including notification that a wire transfer has been made and the amount of the wire transfer.
-No interest on the Deposit will be paid by the Issuer.
-The Deposit will be held by the Issuer until the Successful Bidder(s) has complied with all of the terms and conditions of this Notice at which time the amount of said Deposit shall be returned to the Successful Bidder(s) or deducted from the purchase price at the option of the Issuer.
-If the Issuer fails to deliver the Bonds to the Successful Bidder(s) in accordance with the terms and conditions of this Notice, said Deposit will be returned to the Successful Bidder(s).
-If the Successful Bidder(s) defaults in the performance of any of the terms and conditions of this Notice, the proceeds of such Deposit will be retained by the Issuer as and for liquidated damages.
+Contemporaneously with the submission of the wire transfer Deposit, the Successful Bidder shall send an email to leslie.friedel@jocogov.org and bondservice@bakertilly.com including notification that a wire transfer has been made and the amount of the wire transfer.
+No interest on the Deposit will be paid by the PBC.
+The Deposit will be held by the PBC until the Successful Bidder has complied with all of the terms and conditions of this Notice at which time the amount of said Deposit shall be returned to the Successful Bidder or deducted from the purchase price at the option of the PBC.
+If the PBC fails to deliver the PBC Series 2020C Bonds to the Successful Bidder in accordance with the terms and conditions of this Notice, said Deposit will be returned to the Successful Bidder.
+If the Successful Bidder defaults in the performance of any of the terms and conditions of this Notice, the proceeds of such Deposit will be retained by the PBC as and for liquidated damages.